-Persevering because I don't leave unsolved problems.
+Persevering because I'm not leaving any unsolved problems.
 Through intense study and a lot of work, I have fulfilled hard-to-achieve demands with a lot of confidence in my own powers.
 I love the challenges.

-Organized in almost everything I do, creating routines for almost anything.
-I host & backup & monitor over 130 websites, and this is NOT taking all my time, on the contrary.
-I use sh, cmd scripts and crons.
+Organized in nearly everything I do, creating routines for almost anything.
+I'm hosting & backup & monitor over 130 websites, and this doesn't take all my time, on the contrary.
+I'm using bash, cmd scripts and crons.

 User experience oriented in general.
 Often, after I deliver a project, I observe how the customer use the program or I ask different people to use it and them, unknowingly, become testers and the testing process is masked in a free to use service.
 The final scope is to create intuitive and easy-to-understand UI to reduce the number of questions and shortening the training time.